sustglobal/dev-center/jekyll/userguide.md

 For example: fire occurrence includes both lightning and human-induced ignitions, and high temperatures and drought lead to drier fuels and increased likelihood of fire.

 ### Drought
 To estimate an asset’s exposure to drought, we utilized a drought index based on CMIP6 simulations of precipitation and temperature, from which we estimate potential evapotranspiration.
 This is the more suitable index for agricultural assets like farms and farm production sites.
 The drought index, also referred to as the [standardized precipitation evapotranspiration index (SPEI)](https://spei.csic.es/home.html), represents the magnitude of precipitation deficits (negative magnitude) or surplus (positive magnitude) along with accounting for evaporation over the preceding 12-month period.
 Values between -1.5 and -2.0 indicate moderate dryness, while values below -2.0 indicate severe dryness.
 High risk, exceptional droughts fall below -2.0 on the standard precipitation evapotranspiration index (SPEI).
-Drought index values are calculated relative to a historical 1950-2014 baseline period, and future droughts can reach index values below -3.0 before being rounded off during our statistical modeling process (if the droughts are unprecedented relative to that 1950-2014 historical period).
+Drought index values are calculated relative to a historical 1950-2014 baseline period, and future droughts can reach index values below -3.0 if the droughts are unprecedented relative to that 1950-2014 historical period.

 ### Heatwaves
 For heatwaves, we calculate the number of days per year exceeding a temperature threshold.
 The temperature threshold at a given location is based on the 98th percentile of local, daily conditions during a baseline period between 1980 and 2010.
 Because this temperature threshold varies by location, the heatwave metric indicates anomalously high temperatures relative to what is typical at the local level.